Wanted: Volunteers to witness Arkansas' back-to-back executions

 There's one problem: It's having a hard time finding enough volunteers to witness them.

-The volunteer pool is apparently thin enough that Department of Corrections Director Wendy Kelley invited members of a local Rotary Club to volunteer.
+The volunteer pool is apparently thin enough that state Department of Corrections Director Wendy Kelley invited members of a local Rotary Club to volunteer.

-"Temporarily there was a little laugh from the audience because they thought she might be kidding," Bill Booker, acting president of the Little Rock Rotary Club, told CNN affiliate FOX16.
+"Temporarily, there was a little laugh from the audience because they thought she might be kidding," Bill Booker, acting president of the Little Rock Rotary Club, told CNN affiliate FOX16.
 "It quickly became obvious that she was not kidding."

-Kelly's "informal efforts" continue, the corrections department told CNN on Friday.
+Kelley's "informal efforts" continue, the department told CNN on Friday.

 "We remain confident in our ability to carry out these sentences," spokesman Solomon Graves said.